xuantiep/xdeb-org/content/post/using-ansible-setup-wireguard-vpn-server-debian-9.md

 iptables -t nat -A POSTROUTING -o en0 -s 10.100.100.0/24 -j MASQUERADE
 ~~~~

 If you set up your clients to use the local DNS server remember to make sure it allows request from the WireGuard interface.
-Took me some time to figure out that.
+Took me some time to figure that out.

 ## Setting WireGuard up on iOS as a VPN client